Next event in:

 ENERGY in The Netherlands

-Before 1998, you’d have had a pretty easy task with choosing the right electricity provider.
-Back in the day, energy producers were responsible for selling the packages too.
+Before 1998, you’d have had a pretty easy task choosing the right electricity provider.
+Back in the day, energy producers were responsible for selling the packages, too.
 The high prices led to long-lasting, ever-increasing consumer dissatisfaction, which warranted state intervention.
-Come 1998, the problem was resolved: the state regulates the distribution of energy, and commercial firms are responsible for selling various packages to users across the country.
+As in 1998, the problem was resolved: the state regulates energy distribution, and commercial firms are responsible for selling various packages to users across the country.
 You’ll get the same quality everywhere – what varies is the kind of services and subscriptions you get in addition, the speed of the service and the payment conditions, among other things.

 The providers

-Due to the heavy market competition, the options are numerous.
-To choose the most suitable bundle, you’ll want to determine what your priorities are, and what added bonuses you’d like the most.
-It’s sensible to outline how big your budget is per month, consider how many people are living in your home, how much electricity they consume on average, and how vital it is for you to have English-speaking customer service.
+Due to heavy market competition, there are numerous options.
+To choose the most suitable bundle, you’ll want to determine what your priorities are and what added bonuses you’d like the most.
+It’s sensible to outline your monthly budget, consider how many people live in your home, how much electricity they consume on average, and how important it is to you to have English-speaking customer service.
 This can come particularly handy when things aren’t going to plan.
-Say, if you suspect that you’ve been billed the incorrect amount; would like to cancel the contract before the original termination date, or have troubles with the service, customer service will be your first point of contact and so you’d like to make this as painless as possible.
+Say, if you suspect you’ve been billed the incorrect amount, would like to cancel the contract before the original termination date, or have trouble with the service, customer service will be your first point of contact, so you’d like to make this as painless as possible.

 TenneT is the company responsible for providing energy.
-Everything else falls in the hands of mediator firms, of which there are innumerable.
+Everything else falls into the hands of mediator firms, of which there are innumerable.
 The most popular companies include:

 Green Energy

-Fortunately for all of us, Dutch policy-makers are much in favor of green energy.
-If you’re interested in alternative energy sources, including solar panels, you can secure some sweet sweet deals with the help of companies including:
+Fortunately for all of us, Dutch policy-makers are very much in favor of green energy.
+If you’re interested in alternative energy sources, including solar panels, you can secure some sweet, sweet deals with the help of companies including:

-How to tell apart the competitors?
-Some brands offer long-term, others only short-term contracts.
-Some offer additional services, including online communication opportunities, free installment, and a number of other extras.
-When it comes to choosing the best provider, you’ll want to do some due diligence first.
-If you have the opportunity, do consult with previous tenants: what would they do differently the second time around, how well did their energy provider work out, would there be any deals when it comes to recommending a friend, that kind of thing.
+How to tell the competitors apart?
+Some brands offer long-term contracts, while others offer only short-term contracts.
+Some offer additional services, including online communication, free installation, and more.
+When choosing the best provider, you’ll want to do some due diligence first.
+If you have the opportunity, do consult with previous tenants: what would they do differently the second time around, how well their energy provider worked out, whether there would be any deals when it comes to recommending a friend, that kind of thing.

 Final Note